Communications Specialist Resume Guide + Tips + Example

 Contact details

-Add your contact information to the top of your resume so hiring managers can contact you for an interview.
-As our sample resume for a communications specialist shows, your contact information must include your full name, city, state and ZIP code, phone number and professional email address.
-If you have a LinkedIn profile and professional website, add them last.
+As our communications specialist resume sample shows, include your full name, city, state, ZIP code, phone number and professional email address.
+If you have a LinkedIn profile and a professional website, add them to this section.

 Personal statement